lau175/SmartGridSimulator/README.md

 ## Use
-To use SGS, only two actions are required
+To use SGS, only two actions are required:

 ###### a) Open Ganache and select the preferred workspace( with at least 81 accounts).
-###### b) Open the terminal of the virtual enviroment and navigate to the *Agent folder*, then run the command
+###### b) Open the terminal of the virtual enviroment and navigate to the *Agent* folder, then run the command
 ```typescript
 mesa runserver
 ```